unhammer/DivvunPublicTenders/GrammarChecker.md

 ## Front-end

 The front-end code should be based on the
 [GrammarSoft frontend code](https://github.com/GrammarSoft/proofing-gasmso), but reworked so that it can also run offline.
 More specifically, it needs to store all libraries and components locally, and use them locally, but when there is a network connection, the front-end should check with the back-end server for new versions, and if found, download and install the newer version.
-It should also be possible to run the grammar checker completely server-based, in cases where it is not possible to store files locally.
+It should also be possible to run the grammar checker completely server-based, in cases where it is not possible to store files locally, or running the grammar checker locally turns out to be too heavy on the platform (by some test).

 ### Targeted platforms/Office versions